National Association of Legislative Information Technology Bylaws and Standing Orders

 c.
 Exercise general control over the Association’s affairs;

-e.
-Submit to the NCSL Vice-President recommendations for appointments to each of the NCSL committees, subcommittees, task forces, etc., involved in activities related to the purpose of this Association;

 f.
+Submit to the NCSL Staff Chair recommendations for appointments to each of the Legislatlve Staff Coordinating Committee committees, subcommittees, task forces, etc., involved in activities related to the purpose of this Association;

-Work with the NCSL staff contact in planning the Association programs and activities for the NCSL annual meeting;
+g.
+Work with the NCSL staff liaison in planning the Association programs and activities for the NCSL Legislative Summit;

-j.
-Perform such other duties assigned to the Chair as set forth in the By-Laws of this Association or as requested by the NCSL Executive Committee; and

 k.
+Perform such other duties assigned to the Chair as set forth in the Bylaws of this Association or as requested by the NCSL Executive Committee; and

-Appoint Association Standing Committees and delegate responsibilities to other Association members in order to carry out the duties of the Chair listed here and any other place in the By-Laws.
+l.
+Appoint Association Standing Committees and delegate responsibilities to other Association members in order to carry out the duties of the Chair listed here and any other place in the Bylaws.

 3. Vice-Chair: The Vice-Chair has the following duties: